 In a medium saucepan, bring water, sugar, and cinnamon sticks to a boil.
 Boil for 1-2 minutes to infuse the cinnamon flavor into the syrup a bit more.
 Let cool completely, then discard the cinnamon sticks.

 Bring water and ½ cup of the sugar to a boil.
 Once boiling, stir for thirty seconds until dissolved.
 Remove from heat and stir in the cranberries.
 Stir until completely coated, then transfer to a wire rack to dry.
-Let dry for an hour, then roll in the remaining sugar, working in batches.
+Let dry for 30 minutes, then roll in the remaining sugar, working in batches.
 Transfer back to the rack, and let dry for an additional hour.
 Store in a cool, dry place.

 *I used a full bodied cabernet sauvignon for this recipe, and I find that drier, deeper wines work best for this recipe.
 A red blend or garnacha would work great here too!
 A pinot might be too light, but be sure to use something you love to drink on its own!